Things to do in Mexico

 These two neighbourhoods run side by side with no particular clear emphasis as to where one becomes the other.
 La Condesa is the bohemian quarter of Mexico City and a fashionable neighbourhood with tree-lined streets and any number of boutique stores, cafes and restaurants.
 Roma is known as the hipster neighbourhood.
 Besides residential buildings, the streets are lined with restaurants, bars, clubs, shops, churches and galleries.
 Many are housed in former French-style mansions dating from the beginning of the 20th Century.
 In both La Condesa and Roma are streets with gorgeous colourful homes, some of which are beautifully restored art deco buildings.

 Puebla is known for its colonial architectural destinations as well as being famous for its ceramics.
-Some of the best-known buildings are the tiled Casa de los Munecos and Casa del Alfenique, the Iglesia de la Compania de Jesus and the Catedral de Puebla, widely considered to be one of the country’s best with its tiled roof.
-The Museo Amparo has one of the finest collections of Mexican art in Latin America with everything from pre-Hispanic art to modern day pieces.
-Xanenetla is a vibrant neighbourhood to visit if you are interested in street art with its cobblestone streets and 55 colourful, full wall-sized murals.
+Some of the best-known buildings are the tiled Casa de Los Munecos and Casa del Alfenique, the Iglesia de la Compania de Jesus and the Catedral de Puebla, widely considered to be one of the country’s best with its tiled roof.
+The Museo Amparo has one of the finest collections of Mexican art in Latin America with everything from pre-Hispanic art to modern-day pieces.
+Xanenetla is a vibrant neighbourhood to visit if you are interested in street art with its cobblestone streets and 55 colourful, full-wall-sized murals.

 The Spanish Colonial era lasted around 300 years between 1521 and 1821.
 During this period, many cities and towns in Mexico inherited the style of architecture and ambience of the Spanish influence which can be experienced today on Mexico vacations.
-Some of the major Colonial cities are San Miguel de Allende, perhaps the best known with its quaint cobblestone street-lined town that has developed a following among artists, San Luis Potosi, an old silver mining city with its colonial inheritance of magnificent buildings, art and public spaces and Guanajuato, a gem named as a World Heritage Site by UNESCO with its genuine Spanish Colonial look, style, feel and atmosphere.
+Some of the major Colonial cities are San Miguel de Allende, perhaps the best known with its quaint cobblestone street-lined town that has developed a following among artists, and San Luis Potosi, an old silver mining city with its colonial inheritance of magnificent buildings, art and public spaces and Guanajuato, a gem named as a World Heritage Site by UNESCO with its genuine Spanish Colonial look, style, feel and atmosphere.

 Cuernavaca and Taxco